Reactive Task and Motion Planning for Robust Whole-Body Dynamic Locomotion in Constrained Environments: Preliminaries and Problem Formulation

 where $\boldsymbol{\xi}_0, \boldsymbol{\xi}_1, \ldots, \boldsymbol{\xi}_i$ is a finite sequence of sampled states evaluated at discrete phase progression instants $\zeta_0, \zeta_1, \ldots, \zeta_i$ satisfying $\zeta_{j+1} - \zeta_{j} = \Delta \zeta_i, \forall 0 \leq j \leq i-1$, and $\mathcal{U}^{[0, \Delta \zeta _i]}$ denotes the set of control input signals from $[0, \Delta \zeta _i]$ to $\mathcal{U}$.
 It is assumed that $\boldsymbol{u}_i$ is the constant control input with a phase progression duration $\Delta \zeta_i$.

-\textbf{Contact switching planner synthesis problem:} Given a switched system $\mathcal{SS}$ in Eq.~(\ref{eq:SwitchTuple}) and a specification $\varphi$ expressible in the linear temporal logic (LTL) form, synthesize a contact planning strategy for the system that (i) only generates correct phase-space trajectories $\kappa = (\boldsymbol{\xi}, \rho, \eta, \mu)$ in the sense that $\kappa \models \varphi$ for all initial conditions in $\Xi_0$, (ii) generates a switching signal $\mu$ in response to the environment actions at runtime. $\varphi$ is realizable by $\mathcal{SS}$ if there exists such a switching strategy.\footnote{$\rho, \eta$ and $\mu$ are the continuous counterparts of the discrete environment action $e$, contact configuration $s$, and switching signal $p$.
-More detailed definitions will be introduced in Section~\ref{sec:Abstraction}.}
+\textbf{Contact switching planner synthesis problem:} Given a switched system $\mathcal{SS}$ in Eq.~(\ref{eq:SwitchTuple}) and a specification $\varphi$ expressible in the linear temporal logic (LTL) form, synthesize a contact planning strategy for the system that (i) only generates correct phase-space trajectories $\kappa = (\boldsymbol{\xi}, \rho, \eta, \mu)$ in the sense that $\kappa \models \varphi$ for all initial conditions in $\Xi_0$, (ii) generates a locomotion mode $\mu$ in response to the environment actions at runtime. $\varphi$ is realizable by $\mathcal{SS}$ if there exists such a switching strategy. $\rho, \eta$ and $\mu$ are the continuous counterparts of the discrete environment action $e$, contact action $s$, and locomotion mode $p$.
+More detailed definitions will be introduced in Section~{\ref{sec:Abstraction}}.